jitukot2000/competitivecode/README.md

 # competitivecode

-this repository have all competitive code challenges to learn for myself
+this repository have all competitive code challenges